 Optical Oxygen Sensors

-An optical oxygen sensor basically comprises of two important parts: An oxygen sensitive sensor dye and a read-out device (oxygen meter).
+An optical oxygen sensor basically comprises of two important parts: An oxygen sensitive sensor indicator and a read-out device (oxygen meter).

-The oxygen meter consist of a LED and photodiode which excites the oxygen sensitive dye and detects its oxygen dependent luminescence emission.
-The excitation and emission light is transmitted via an optical fiber between the sensor dye and the oxygen meter.
+The oxygen meter consist of a LED and photodiode which excites the oxygen sensitive indicator and detects its oxygen dependent luminescence emission.
+The excitation and emission light is transmitted via an optical fiber between the sensor indicator and the oxygen meter.

 The oxygen meter sinusoidally modulates red excitation light which results to phase-shifted sinusoidally modulated emission in the NIR.
 The emitted light of the sensor is dependent on the oxygen partial pressure and therefore can be used for oxygen determination.